soarbear/mpu6050_imu_ros/README.md

 # Introduction
 Arduino code(mpu6050_imu_driver/firmaware) employing rosserial to retrieve a quaternion from the mpu6050 DMP.
-Another ROS node(mpu6050_imu_converter) publishing IMU & Pose messages to ROS.

-Then, use the mpu6050_imu_converter package to publish IMU & Pose messages.
+Then, another ROS node(mpu6050_imu_converter) publishing IMU & Pose messages to ROS.

 The package is tested on Arduino Uno compatible & Asus Tinker board(Raspiberry Pi or PC maybe OK).